-UC Academic Researchers are seeking to form a union to improve the AR experience at UC and increase the political voice of researchers locally and nationally.
+UC Academic Researchers have chosen to form a union to improve the AR experience at UC and increase the political voice of researchers locally and nationally.

 As Academic Researchers, we play a crucial role in making the University of California one of the world’s premiere research institutions.
 Together, UC researchers drive the latest innovations and discoveries in areas such as biotechnology, computer science, agriculture, and green energy.
 We are responsible for writing grants, mentoring students and peers, and conducting independent experiments.
 Our work produces job creation, advances in business and technology, and improved quality of life.
 Annually, the UC system contributes $46.3 billion to the California economy alone.

 UC Academic Researchers have chosen to form our union, Academic Researchers United / UAW Local 5810, in order to increase collective strength and negotiate transparent employment policies as equals with UC administration.
 Beyond UC, we aim to increase the political voice of all researchers in advocating for increased research funding, fair visa and immigration policies in the US, and truly inclusive and equitable academic institutions.

 UCSF Visa & Immigration Workshop